Jerry Pappert

-Gerald John Pappert (born 1963) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania and former Pennsylvania Attorney General.
+Gerald John Pappert (born 1963) is a judge on the United States District Court for the Eastern District of Pennsylvania and former unelected Pennsylvania Attorney General.

 Biography

 Pappert was born in 1963, in Albany, New York.
 He received a Bachelor of Arts degree, cum laude, in 1985 from Villanova University.
 He received a Juris Doctor in 1988 from the Notre Dame Law School.
 He began his legal career at the law firm of Duane Morris LLP, from 1988 to 1997.
 He served as the first deputy attorney general of Pennsylvania, from 1997 to 2003, and as the Attorney General of Pennsylvania, from 2003 to 2005.
 He was a partner at Ballard Spahr LLP, from 2005 to 2008.
 He served as executive vice president, general counsel and secretary of Cephalon, Inc., from 2008 to 2012.
 From 2012 to 2014, he was a partner at Cozen O'Connor.
 He concurrently served as chair of the Pennsylvania Banking and Securities Commission.